 But if we try to do this with adults?
 What would be the result?

-We have a practical example of this, there is a youtuber known as matt, his channel is called BritVsJapan he made something called update, which are videos where at each period you tell how your Japanese level is, your reflections, routines, it's like a vlog of your routine, but without necessarily showing it but describing it.
+We have a practical example of this, there's a youtuber known as matt, his channel is called BritVsJapan he made something called an update which are videos where each period you tell how your Japanese level is, your reflections, routines, it's like a vlog of your routine, but without necessarily showing it but describing it.

-This practice is quite common, if you put the phrase on YouTube: Ajatt/Mia Update you will find several videos of different people doing this.
-He did these 'updates' for 2 years, and in his experience he spent an average of 10 hours a day listening and studying Japanese.
+This practice is quite common, if you put the phrase: Ajatt/Mia Update on YouTube you'll find several videos of different people doing this.
+He did these 'updates' for 2 years, and in his experience he spent an average of 10 hours a day listening to and studying Japanese.

-He reached fluency in 2 years with 95% understanding of most things in the language.
+He reached fluency in 2 years with a comprehension of 95% of most things in the language.
 In simple estimates, advanced fluency in Japanese takes around 10,000 hours.

-And that's why you see so few people fluent in the language, since the language actually takes more time.
-But of course, not everyone has the courage or availability to study and immersion for 10 hours daily.
+And that's why you see so few people fluent in the language, since the language indeed requires more time.
+But of course, not everyone has the motivation or availability to study and immerse themselves for 10 hours daily.

 However, this is an estimate, in other words, there were people who reached those 10 thousand hours over the years in another way.
 By combining, for example, the right method and investing a minimal and considerable amount of time in immersion.
 We were able to understand then that fluency is more about the time you spend daily studying and consuming the language than exactly the sum of the years you study or are involved with that language.